-Speeches and Statements by the Foreign Minister
+Speeches by the Foreign Minister

 Speech by H.E.
 Mr. Fumio Kishida, Minister for Foreign Affairs of Japan, at the Opening Ceremony of the “Hiroshima Round Table”